Invop/shopping_list_parser/README.md

 ## Description

-This project is a **shopping-list parser** designed for educational purposes.
+This project is a **shopping_list_parser** designed for educational purposes.
 It allows you to parse a structured list of shopping items using a grammar defined in [pest](https://pest.rs/).

 ## Example Usage